port-labs/port-docs/docs/guides-and-tutorials/visualize-service-k8s-runtime.md

 <br/>

+3. Create <PortTooltip id="scorecard">scorecards</PortTooltip> for the blueprints that represent your K8s resources (as defined [here](https://github.com/port-labs/port-k8s-exporter/blob/main/assets/defaults/scorecards.json)).
+These scorecards define rules and checks over the data ingested from your K8s cluster, making it easy to check that your K8s resources meet your standards.

+4. Create dashboards that provide you with a visual view of the data ingested from your K8s cluster.

-3. Listen to changes in your Kubernetes cluster and update your <PortTooltip id="entity">entities</PortTooltip> accordingly.
+5. Listen to changes in your Kubernetes cluster and update your <PortTooltip id="entity">entities</PortTooltip> accordingly.

 ### Define the connection between services and workloads